 “I read this article that said all the Italian workers at Cinecitta are saying, like, ‘He’s the Maestro, he’s Fellini, come back to life!’”

-Lost Highway is no exception to Lynch’s disregard for linear and/or comprehensible story lines.
-And yet it solicits more curiosity than frustration.
+Lost Highway is no exception to Lynch’s disregard for linear and/or comprehensible story lines, yet it solicits more curiosity than frustration.

 Last night at 11:30, I turned on the TV and Dead Poets Society was just starting.
 I ended up watching it all the way through, until 2 a.m.